Muskegon Community College, an associate degree-granting

 may make contact to schedule an interview

-Demonstrated ability to work with diverse populations representing
+ability to work with diverse populations, representing a wide range

 Responsible for instruction and facilitating student learning;